bradleywright/intranation.com/_posts/2008-09-28-using-nginx-reverse-proxy.md

 {% endhighlight %}

 And navigate to your old site but with `8080` appended to the IP address.
-You should see your old site there. (**Note**: I’ve added <a href="#update">extra information about Apache</a> at the end of this article).
+You should see your old site there. (**Note**: I've added <a href="#update">extra information about Apache</a> at the end of this article).

 ### Configure Nginx

-Nginx comes with some initial configuration, but here’s what I use:
+Nginx comes with some initial configuration, but here's what I use:

 {% highlight nginx %}
 user                www-data www-data;